metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_backup_v1_manifest.md

 Optional:

-- `method` (String) The backup method to be used, possible options are 'barmanObjectStore','volumeSnapshot' or 'plugin'.
+- `method` (String) The backup method to be used, possible options are 'barmanObjectStore', 'volumeSnapshot' or 'plugin'.
 Defaults to: 'barmanObjectStore'.
-- `online` (Boolean) Whether the default type of backup with volume snapshots isonline/hot ('true', default) or offline/cold ('false')Overrides the default setting specified in the cluster field '.spec.backup.volumeSnapshot.online'
+- `online` (Boolean) Whether the default type of backup with volume snapshots is online/hot ('true', default) or offline/cold ('false') Overrides the default setting specified in the cluster field '.spec.backup.volumeSnapshot.online'
-- `online_configuration` (Attributes) Configuration parameters to control the online/hot backup with volume snapshotsOverrides the default settings specified in the cluster '.backup.volumeSnapshot.onlineConfiguration' stanza (see [below for nested schema](#nestedatt--spec--online_configuration))
+- `online_configuration` (Attributes) Configuration parameters to control the online/hot backup with volume snapshots Overrides the default settings specified in the cluster '.backup.volumeSnapshot.onlineConfiguration' stanza (see [below for nested schema](#nestedatt--spec--online_configuration))
 - `plugin_configuration` (Attributes) Configuration parameters passed to the plugin managing this backup (see [below for nested schema](#nestedatt--spec--plugin_configuration))
 - `target` (String) The policy to decide which instance should perform this backup.
-If empty,it defaults to 'cluster.spec.backup.target'.Available options are empty string, 'primary' and 'prefer-standby'.'primary' to have backups run always on primary instances,'prefer-standby' to have backups run preferably on the most updatedstandby, if available.
+If empty, it defaults to 'cluster.spec.backup.target'.
+Available options are empty string, 'primary' and 'prefer-standby'. 'primary' to have backups run always on primary instances, 'prefer-standby' to have backups run preferably on the most updated standby, if available.

 <a id="nestedatt--spec--cluster"></a>
 ### Nested Schema for `spec.cluster`